yo1am1/homework_12/README.md

 * `docker run -p 6379:6379 redis`

-5. Generate the publications with custom command:

-* `py manage.py generate_publication`

-6. Run the application (and create the db if it doesn't exist)
+5. Run the application (and create the db if it doesn't exist)

 * `py manage.py makemigrations`
 * `py manage.py migrate`
 * `py manage.py runserver`

+5. Generate the publications with custom command:

+* `py manage.py generate_publication`

 7. Go to the site